Combined Bisphosphonate and Hormone Treatment

 Abstract & Commentary

-Synopsis: Estrogen combined with risedronate increased BMD slightly more than estrogen alone.
+Synopsis: Estrogen combined with risedronate increased bone mineral density slightly more than

-Harris and colleagues report the results of a multicenter, 1-year, double-blind, placebo-controlled study of the effect on bone mineral density (BMD) of risedronate (5 mg daily) combined with conjugated estrogens (0.625 mg daily) compared with estrogen alone in a total of 524 women.
+Harris and colleagues report the results of a multicenter, 1-year, double-blind, placebo-controlled study of the effect on bone mineral density of risedronate (5 mg daily) combined with conjugated estrogens (0.625 mg daily) compared with estrogen alone in a total of 524 women.
 Forty-eight percent of the patients also received medroxyprogesterone (5 mg) in a sequential regimen.
-At the end of 1 year, both treatment groups increased BMD.
+At the end of 1 year, both treatment groups increased bone mineral density.
 (See Table).